gerardnico/dokuwiki-plugin-webcode/README.md

   * extracts the html, css and javascript code,
   * adds after the last webcode tag an [iframe](https://docs.webplatform.org/wiki/html/elements/iframe),
   * and a button that permits to play with the code on [JsFiddle](https://jsfiddle.net)

+## Changes
+### 2017-10-1
+  * Two block of the same code are now concatenated
+  * Jquery is no more used.
+It was used for the javascript part of the console functionality.
+  * XML is now seen as HTML
+  * The ''name''